 - 2.1 The County shall maintain and annually update its multi-year plan for capital projects.
-Capital projects include acquisition of real estate, construction of new facilities, improvements to existing facilities and capital maintenance. - 2.2 The County shall enact an annual capital project budget based on a multi-year capital improvements plan.
-The County shall use best efforts to fully fund annual capital budget requests necessary to protect and maintain existing County infrastructure.
-It is the policy of the County that the capital improvements tax levy allocable to capital maintenance is not available to be shifted to other tax funds for non-capital maintenance items. - 2.3 The County shall coordinate development of the capital projects budget with development of the operating budget.
-Estimated operating and maintenance costs associated with proposed capital projects shall be included in the capital projects and operating budget requests. - 2.4 The County shall accept Federal, State and local or other assistance for capital projects when such projects are consistent with the County's Capital Improvements plan and County priorities.
-To the extent possible, the County shall maximize the use of grants and other sources to fund capital projects and capital maintenance. - 2.5 Maintenance and operations of existing capital facilities shall have priority over acquisition of new facilities, unless a cost/benefit analysis indicates to the contrary.
-The County shall maintain all assets at a level adequate to protect the County's investment and to minimize future maintenance and replacement costs. - 2.6 A high priority should be placed on maintenance where deferring maintenance would result in increased costs to restore or replace neglected facilities. - 2.7 The County shall project equipment replacement and maintenance needs for the current and four succeeding years.

-2.8 The County shall determine and pursue the least costly financing method and options for all new projects.
+Capital projects include acquisition of real estate, construction of new facilities, improvements to existing facilities and capital maintenance. - 2.2 The County shall strive to-enact an annual capital project budget based on a multi-year capital improvements plan.
+The intent is The County shall use best efforts to fully fund annual capital budget requests necessary to protect and maintain the existing County infrastructure, both for.

+It is the policy of the present and County that the future capital improvements tax levy allocable to capital maintenance is not available to be shifted to other tax funds for non-capital maintenance items.

+2.3 The County shall coordinate development of the capital projects budget with development of the operating budget.
+Estimated operating and maintenance costs associated with proposed capital projects shall be included within the capital projects budget request and included withand operating budget requestrequests.

+- 2.4 The County shall accept Federal, State and Statelocal or other assistance for capital projects when such projects are consistent with the County's Capital Improvements plan and County priorities.
+To the extent possible, the County shall maximize the use of the Community Development Block Grantsgrants and other sources to fund capital projects and capital maintenance. - 2.5 Maintenance and operations of existing capital facilities shall have priority over acquisition of new facilities, unless a cost/benefit analysis indicates to the contrary.
+The County shall-strive to maintain all assets at a level adequate to protect the County's investment and to minimize future maintenance and replacement costs. - 2.6 A high priority should be placed on maintenance where deferring maintenance would result in increased costs to restore or replace neglected facilities. - 2.7 The County shall project equipment replacement and maintenance needs for the current and four succeeding years. - 2.8 The County shall determine and pursue the least costly financing method and options for all new projects.